After viewing an event, click here to return to the full list.

 THERE ARE NO ADDITIONAL CHARGES!
 Our admission prices are all-inclusive, so it include ALL trolleybus and motorbus rides, and will admit visitors to ALL available exhibitions and attractions.

 Dogs are welcome but must be kept under control and on a lead.
 Please note that (apart from guide and other assistance dogs) they are not permitted in certain buildings, including the café and the souvenir shop.
-At the discretion of the conductor (for the comfort of passengers), dogs may be allowed on trolleybuses and motorbuses.
+For the security and comfort of passengers, it will be at the discretion of the conductor whether a dog may be allowed on a trolleybus or motorbus.
+We endeavour to provide bowls of water for dogs – please ask a Museum official if these are empty or not obviously available!.